juan260/NoteSets/README.md

 # NoteSets

-NoteSets is a library for Chuck, designed to add functionality to support scales and chords in an abstract way.
+NoteSets is a library for ChucK, designed to add functionality to support scales and chords in an abstract way.
 It is part of two bigger projects:

 * [Loosy Synth](https://www.github.com/juan260/LoosySynth/) is a music synthesizer controlled by OSC protocol with a special interface designed to be controlled from an external device, such as a mobile phone or a VR headset.